By Saiyed M. Fauzan Ali

 Who build these sculptures?
 What really happened to the occupants?
 Is it true that they merely vanished?
 Or perhaps, there is another clue to this mystery.

-According to several archeologists, the huge megaliths called the ‘Moai’ was built somewhere between 1400 and 1650 A.D. by the occupants of Rapa Nui.
+According to several archeologists, the huge megaliths called the ‘Moai’ were built somewhere between 1400 and 1650 A.D. by the occupants of Rapa Nui.
 There are approximately 1000 of these statues that cover the Island and each of the statue’s weight is up to 86 tons and are measured to be approximately 10 m in height.
 Archeologists have revealed that these statues are built from the tuff (Volcanic Ash) of ‘Rano Raraku’, which is situated on the lower slopes of Terevaka in the Island of Rapa Nui.
 Although, Rapa Nui is a very small Island that takes up only 63 sq. miles of Land in the Pacific Ocean; nonetheless, the Island has gained a lot of attention from anthropologists, archeologists, and bloggers over the past many years

 The mystery of Rapa Nui is not connected to the statues alone but it also links to the peculiar demise of a highly ingenious civilization that once occupied the Island.
 The strange and untimely demise of such a clever civilization became the center focus of many movies, award-winning books, and scientific studies.
 Books such as ‘Island at the End of the World’ by Steven Fischer, and movies like ‘Rapa Nui’ directed by Kevin Reynolds attempt to portray the story behind this bizarre Island and its occupants.
 As scientists, anthropologists and archeologists struggled to unearth the truth behind the inhabitants of Rapa Nui and their anomalous demise, its mystery further deepened, and therefore, this is where our story begins.